Using artificial intelligence to red-flag emerging pandemics | Technology

 - Australia

 Serious infectious diseases have become more frequent in the past decade.
-Even before the COVID-19 pandemic, infectious diseases such as tuberculosis, malaria, and influenza killed more than 17 million people a year.
-COVID-19 has claimed at least six million lives (with estimates up to 18 million) and is expected to cost USD 12.5 trillion globally by 2024.
+Even before the COVID-19 pandemic, infectious diseases such as tuberculosis, malaria and influenza killed more than 17 million people a year.
+COVID-19 has claimed at least six million lives (with estimates up to 18 million) and is expected to cost US$12.5 trillion globally by 2024.

-COVID-19 could have been a localized epidemic instead of a pandemic if it had been detected and acted upon early.
+COVID-19 could have been a localised epidemic instead of a pandemic if it had been detected and acted upon early.

-Using artificial intelligence (AI) to mine vast open-source data can rapidly identify serious epidemics in their early days.
-AI can scan global news reports and social media for signs of a new illness or unfamiliar disease symptoms in the community.
+The method used by Joshi et al. (doi.org/10.1371/journal.pone.0230322) was able to find Ebola signals in social media data three months before official alerts were issued.

-However, attention to epidemic warning systems has increased since the COVID-19 pandemic, with the launch of a Centre for Forecasting and Outbreak Analytics in the United States, the announcement of a Pandemic Radar in the United Kingdom, and the establishment of a WHO Hub for Pandemic & Epidemic Intelligence, part of the World Health Organisation (WHO) and co-funded by the German government, all in 2021.
+However, attention to epidemic warning systems has increased since the COVID-19 pandemic, with the launch of a Center for Forecasting and Outbreak Analytics in the United States, the announcement of a Pandemic Radar in the United Kingdom, and the establishment of a WHO Hub for Pandemic & Epidemic Intelligence, part of the World Health Organization (WHO) and co-funded by the German government, all in 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)